lanl/LaGriT/docs/pages/docs/commands/QUADXY.md

 ```
-XZ Twisted, as shown in last image.
+This example shows XZ Twisted, as shown in last image.
 Create a 6 x 24 quad grid with a twist.
+The quadxy command enables assignment to the 4 corners such that the surface is not planer.